The correlation discrete variable representation revisited: Introduction

-In Fig.6, the CPU times required by the different calculations considered above are analyzed.
-Results for MCTDH calculations with the basis sets B0, B1, B2, B3, B4, and B5 using the SOP form, the revised CDVR, and the revised CDVR and quadrature optimized SOPs are compared.
+In Fig.7, the CPU times required by the different calculations considered above are analyzed.
+Results for multi-layer MCTDH calculations with the basis sets B0, B1, B2, B3, B4, and B5 using the SOP form, the revised CDVR, and the revised CDVR and quadrature optimized SOPs are compared.
 Disregarding differences between the specific numbers of SPFs used at different edges, one would expect the CPU times should roughly scale as \mbox{(\it total number of A coefficients\rm)$^{4/3}$}.
-The results shown in Fig.6 confirm this expectation for all types of calculations considered.
+The results shown in Fig.7 confirm this expectation for all types of calculations considered.
 Calculations using the revised CDVR do not scale worse than calculations utilizing the SOP form.
 (Actually, the revised CDVR calculation show a slightly more favorable scaling resulting from a slightly difference dependence of the step size in the integration on the SPF basis set size.)

-Moreover, the absolute CPU times required by the different schemes for the same basis set are quite similar.
-Thus, the computational costs of the CDVR calculations are comparable to the SOP calculations.
+Moreover, the absolute CPU times required by calculations using the SOP form or the revised CDVR approches for the same basis set are quite similar.
+Thus, the computational costs of the revised CDVR calculations are comparable to the SOP calculations.
 Considering that the pyrazine system studied is ideally suited for MCTDH calculations using the SOP form, this result is remarkable and impressively demonstrates the numerical efficiency achieved by the revised CDVR approach.

 Furthermore, the CPU times required for CDVR calculations with or without the use of quadrature optimized SPFs are roughly equal.
 For some basis sets, the calculations with quadrature optimized SPFs are faster than ones without.
 Thus, the effort for the computation of quadrature optimized SPFs is apparently irrelevant.
 Variations in integration steps sizes caused by the slight differences in the propagated wavefunction are more relevant for the numerical effort.